virtual-kubelet/virtual-kubelet/CONTRIBUTING.md

 If you are providing provider support for the Virtual Kubelet then we have to jump through some legal hurdles first.

-The [Microsoft CLA](https://cla.microsoft.com/) must be signed by all contributors.
+The [CNCF CLA](https://github.com/kubernetes/community/blob/master/CLA.md) must be signed by all contributors.
 Please fill out either the individual or corporate Contributor License Agreement (CLA).
 Once you are CLA'ed, we'll be able to accept your pull requests.